Searching for Privacy Risks in LLM Agents via Simulation: Related work

-In adversarial contexts, \citet{perez2022red} use resampling to automatically discover adversarial prompts, while AutoDAN \citep{liu2023autodan} applies a genetic algorithm to generate stealthy jailbreak prompts, and \citet{samvelyan2024rainbow, dharna2025foundationselfplay} formulate the search as a quality-diversity problem to encourage a diverse set of adversarial strategies.
+In similar adversarial contexts, \citet{perez2022red} use resampling to automatically discover adversarial prompts, while AutoDAN \citep{liu2023autodan} applies a genetic algorithm to search for stealthy jailbreak prompts, and \citet{samvelyan2024rainbow, dharna2025foundationselfplay} formulate the search as a quality-diversity problem to encourage a diverse set of adversarial strategies.
 Recent work has also explored training specialized models to systematically elicit harmful outputs and behaviors \citep{hong2024curiositydriven, li2025eliciting}.
-However, unlike jailbreaking, which allows straightforward testing of prompt effectiveness, validating whether a given attacker instruction can lead to privacy breaches in multi-turn simulations requires significantly more compute and time, making both resampling-based approaches and specialized model training impractical.
-Therefore, our search procedure builds on the LLM's reflection ability, using past failures to propose more effective instructions, while enabling comprehensive exploration within a limited number of steps through parallelized search.
+However, unlike jailbreaking, validating whether an attacker instruction is effective in multi-turn simulations requires significantly more computing and time, making both resampling-based approaches and specialized model training impractical.
+Therefore, our search procedure builds on the LLM's reflection ability, using previous trials to propose more effective instructions.